 The best place to look at the security aspects of Office 365 is to go to the Microsoft dedicated site that shows all of the accreditations they have on security.
 When you consider Microsoft being such a big target from around the world, they invest a vast amount of money ensuring that everything is as secure as possible and there are a very small number of businesses, if any, that could ever deliver the same level of security that Microsoft are required to deliver in their data centres.

 From your experience, which businesses benefit the most from Office 365?

 Whilst I would say that O365 should benefit every business there are a couple of key business profiles that really make best use of Office 365.
 The first one would be start-up businesses.
 Companies that are starting up fresh and making their first venture into the world of products and services don’t need to buy serves any longer.
 They are able to go and rent the Microsoft products that they need to store their data in the cloud, let someone else manage that headache!
 Then as the business grows, they can just add the users as and when they need to.
 They haven’t made a huge investment in IT to get started.
 Also the slightly bigger mid-sized businesses, where they have large quantities of users may see big advantages of adopting Office 365 from a pricing point of view, where Office 365 compared with some of the traditional licence models is about 40% cheaper.
-They can see big benefit and big cost saving.
+They can see a big benefits and big cost savings.